department-of-veterans-affairs/vagov-content/pages/disability/about-dbqs.md

 ------

-## How do I find and subnmit a DBQ form?
+## How do I find and submit a VA DBQ?

-Follow the steps below to find and submit your DBQ form.
+Follow the steps below to find and submit your DBQ.

 <ol class="process">
 <li class="process-step list-one">